 This note is for guidance and signposting only

-New legislation that will come into force on 4 March 2021 to address the plant health threat posed by Xylella.
+New legislation that came into force in March 2021 to address the plant health threat posed by Xylella.

 This legislation applies to Wales, being GB wide.
 These changes have been identified by Government as priorities for improving the UK’s plant biosecurity in response to known threats.
 Plant biosecurity protects Welsh businesses, society and the environment.